ondat/documentation/docs/install/amazon-web-services-eks.md

 > ⚠️ Make sure you have a running EKS cluster with a minimum of 3 worker nodes and the sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster.

 > ⚠️ Make sure your EKS clusters use [Ubuntu for EKS](https://cloud-images.ubuntu.com/docs/aws/eks/) as the default node operating system with an optimised kernel.
 For kernel versions below `linux-aws-5.4.0-1066.69` or `linux-aws-5.13.0-1014.15`, the module `tcm_loop` is not included in the base kernel distribution.
-In that case, the package `linux-modules-extra-$(uname -r)` is additionally required on each of the nodes - this can be installed automatically by adding it to the node's user data as in the example below.
+In that case, the package `linux-modules-extra-$(uname -r)` is additionally required on each of the nodes - this can be installed automatically by adding it to the node's user data, as in the example below.

->To find the latest Ubuntu for EKS AMI, search your region for the image:
+> To find the latest Ubuntu for EKS AMI, search your region for the image:

 ```bash
 export AWS_REGION="eu-west-2" # Insert your preferred region here